Nanjing: Literature

+Modern literary giants such as Lu Xun, Ba Jin, Zhu Ziqing, Yu Pingbo, Zhang Henshui, Zhang Ailing have inextricably linked with Nanjing, and the masterpiece "The Earth" by the American writer Pearl Buck who won the Nobel Prize for Literature was created in Nanjing.
+Famous contemporary literary writers in Nanjing include Su Tong, Bi Feiyu and Ye Zhaoyan.

 Film and television

+In 1950, 1,800 projectionists from around the country traveled to Nanjing for a training program.
+These projectionists replicated the training program in their own home provinces to develop more projectionists.
+Nanjing was later termed a "Cradle of People's Cinema."

 Nanjing, as the ancient capital of the Six Dynasties and a famous scenic spot, has become the "best location" favored by directors.
 Among them, the 93 edition of "Legend of the New White Lady" was shot at Jiming Temple in Nanjing; "Deep Love and Rain" shot at Nanjing Pukou Railway Station; "The Founding of the People's Republic" shot at Sun Yat-sen Mausoleum, Meiling Palace, Southeast University Auditorium, etc. .; and more movies and TV series "Jinling Thirteen Hairpins", "To Our Dying Youth", "Tuina", etc. were all shot in Nanjing.

 Music and dance

 Jinling Qin School is an important genre of Chinese Guqin art that originated in Nanjing.
 It has a great influence on many later generations of Qin Schools.
-It originated from the Royal Music Officials of the Ming Dynasty and has been listed as a World Intangible Cultural Heritage Project.
+It originated from the Royal Music Officials of the Ming dynasty and has been listed as a World Intangible Cultural Heritage Project.
 The folk song "Jasmine Flower" originated from the "Flower Tune" sung by Liuhe folks for a century, and is world-famous.
 Xishanqiao folk song performances have repeatedly appeared on CCTV.
 In addition, there are Gaochun folk songs "Caihongling", "Planting Seedlings in May", Liuhe folk songs "Flower Tune", "Liuzuo Blow Music" etc.

-In addition to classical music, contemporary Nanjing also has many famous songs.
-For example, Li Shutong's "Farewell": outside the long pavilion, along the ancient road, green grass and green sky; Li Zhi's "Summer on Shanyin Road": Do you still remember my room on the eighth floor of Shanyin Road, the day and night singing in the room; About Nanjing University's song "University of Nanjing": Today I'm going to say goodbye to Nanjing.
-The wind that separates us is light but firm.
-Goodbye Nanjing; the unique Nanjing rap "Drink Wontons": Do you want spicy oil?
-Do you want spicy oil ?; and the exclusive Nanjing Radio "Nanjing2014" of Nanjing; "Mo Chou ah Mo Chou" that I bleed as a child, etc.

 In 2016, the Nanjing Forest Music Carnival, sponsored by the Propaganda Department of the Jiangsu Provincial Party Committee and the Nanjing Municipal People's Government, has been held 5 times.
 Since 2014, Jiangsu Music Broadcasting will hold the Midou Music Festival in Nanjing every year.
 The 7th Midou Music Festival; and the popular Nanjing University Student Music Festival in recent years.